Ireland De Facto Partner Visa for Unmarried Partners: Requirements, Preclearance & Application

 To receive assistance with your De Facto Partner Visa application, call our lawyers today on +353 061 518 025.

-What is the De Facto Partner Visa?
+What Is the Ireland De Facto Partner Visa?
+(Unmarried Partner Visa Explained)

-The De Facto Partner Visa is intended for non-EEA partners, including same-sex ones, of Irish citizens or permanent residents.
 To qualify for a visa to Ireland as a de facto partner, your relationship has to meet the following criteria:

-• You and your Irish partner are not married but are in a genuine, long-term relationship
+- You and your Irish partner are not married but are in a genuine, long-term relationship

-• You and your partner have lived together for at least 2 years
+- You and your partner have lived together for at least 2 years

-• You and your partner are not related
+- You and your partner are not related

-• You and your partner intend to live together in a way that resembles marriage or civil partnership.
+- You and your partner intend to live together in a way that resembles marriage or civil partnership.

 The De Facto Partner Visa belongs to the Join Family Long Stay Visa category, which means that successful candidates can come to Ireland for longer than 3 months.